memer-s/searchbarjs/README.md

 # Searchbar.js

-Here you can see a minimal setup
+Here you can see a minimal setup (OUTDATED)

 ```javascript
 const data = [